k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/10_retention_period_options.md

 Get the retention period options as set in the [tdm_general_parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md) TDM DB table:

-- The retention options and the maximum number of days for data version extract are populated in the **tdm_gui_params** parameter.
+- The retention period and reservation period options are populated in the **tdm_gui_params** parameter.
 - The maximum number of days for the entity reservation is set in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.
+- The maximum number of days for the retention period is set in the **MAX_RETENTION_DAYS_FOR_TESTER** parameter.

-The retention period options contain the supported units and their default values.
+The retention period and reservation period options contain the supported units and their default values.
 For example, "Days" and "5" represent 5 days.
 This is the default number of days.

 The API also returns the maximum number of days that can be set for the following activities: